hexagon-ecosys/azure-app-insights/README.md

-*src/main/java/com/hexagonali/appinsights/AzureAppInsightsTest.java* contains **main**
+Performance testing rig for Azure Application Insights
+---

-main accepts 1 parameter whose value can be -
+*src/main/java/com/hexagonali/appinsights/AzureAppInsightsTest.java* contains **main**.
+It accepts just one parameter whose value can be -

  - 0 (default)
  - 1
  - 2
  - 3

-These correspond to the following 4 'run' modes -
+These correspond to the following 4 'test modes' -

  - 0: Single-threaded with short messages
  - 1: Single-threaded with long messages